Linguistics and Cognitive Science

 - COGS 2 (Cognition, =PSYC 28), is a prerequisite to the major.

-- COSC 5 (Introduction to Computer Science) is a core course in the major curriculum.
+- COSC 1 (Introduction to Programming and Computation) is a core course in the major curriculum.

-- PHIL 26 (Philosophy and Computers) is also a core course in the major curriculum, and is offered without prerequisites.
+- COGS 26 (Philosophy and Computers, = PHIL 26) is also a core course in the major curriculum, and is offered without prerequisites.

 - Because this is a smaller program, courses are offered with less frequency and thus students must plan ahead carefully.
 Exceptions may be allowed, particularly to accommodate conflicts necessitated by the D-Plan.